Become a Postie

 A Tradition of Service: Then & Now

-Today, Post 53 is led by state-certified high school EMTs alongside experienced adult EMT advisors.
+Today, under the leadership of Executive Director Joe Larcheveque, Post 53 is led by highly trained, state-certified high school student EMTs alongside professional volunteer adult EMT advisors.
 In 2025, Posties responded to nearly 2,000 calls, meeting growing community needs and saving lives.

 The Postie Journey